MudavathSuresh/VCamera/README.md

 This is a powerful app that allows you to replace the camera with the video you specify.  </b>
 For example, when you are on a video call with a friend, what they see is the video you provide, not the camera's capture.
 How interesting that would be!  </b>
-This App can be used in both Apps and Games.
-Such as WhatsApp, IMO, Twitch, etc.

 # Scenes to be used:
 1. Protect the privacy of the camera and prevent some apps from maliciously taking pictures.